na-stewart/Free-SafeSurf/README.md

 - Family: Rejects all questionable adult content as well as mixed content sites (like Reddit).

 ### CleanBrowsing DNS Filter
 Network level content filtering is implemented via a service called [CleanBrowsing](https://cleanbrowsing.org/) which provides free, private DNS addresses that effectively reject questionable content.
-The main drawback is that setting a custom DNS on Windows may lead to network issues depending on your ISP.
+The main drawback is that setting a custom DNS on Windows may lead to network issues depending on your internet service provider.
 Some users may be uncomfortable funneling all network activity through CleanBrowsing, be sure to read their [privacy policy](https://cleanbrowsing.org/privacy) and investigate further.

 - Adult: Rejects all questionable adult content.
 - Family: Rejects all questionable adult content and blocks access to mixed content sites (like Reddit).